LucasDiogo96/S.O.L.I.D/README.md

         OUT
     }
 ```
-And when we try to do something with this data most of programmers be based in the enum type, and if tomorrow there is a new type of check?
+And when we try to do something with this data most of the programmers be based on the enum type, and if tomorrow there is a new type of check?
 Probably you are thinking...
 I just need to put a new enum type e write my code based in this kind of check.

 ```csharp
    public void Save(Check check)